Tracking the potentially historic US winter storm in maps and charts

 Rapid temperature changes

-Extreme and record-breaking temperatures will spread across the eastern half of the country as the storm progresses, causing rapid changes.
+Extreme and sometimes record-breaking temperatures have spread across the country, causing rapid changes.
+The cold will linger over the next couple of days.
 This map shows the forecast.

-Dallas saw its air temperature plummet more than 30 degrees from Friday morning to Saturday morning, and its apparent temperature — which accounts for wind to determine what it “feels like” — will plunge below zero by Saturday night.

-Some cities will feel the effects more than others.
+Some cities are feeling the effects more than others.
 Search this table to find out what’s expected in a city near you:

-Snow totals of 6 to 12 inches are possible across a wide swath of the country, from the Plains through the Ohio Valley and into the mid-Atlantic and Northeast, with some totals topping a foot.
+Snow totals of 6 to 12 inches have already been reported from the Plains through the Ohio Valley and into the mid-Atlantic and Northeast, with some totals topping a foot.

-Several large cities sit within the projected snow band, and snowfall could occasionally come down at rates of an inch or more per hour.
+Another several inches of snow is expected in the Northeast and its large cities through Monday, with snow occasionally falling at rates of an inch or more per hour.

 This map shows the expected accumulation over the next three days: